bio-volumentations

 ### Example: Transforming Multiple Images of the Same Target Type

-when creating a `Compose` object.
+for the individual inputs when creating the `Compose` object.

-to input the images to the transformation call as well as during extracting the
+The specified keywords will then be used to input the images to the transformation call as well as to extract the

 transformed images from the outputted dictionary.
-Please see the code below

 ```python